 Is your job a love-hate relationship?
-Strange as it may seem, there are many parallels between a marriage and career.
+Crazy as it may seem, there are many parallels between a marriage and career.
 That’s why career coaching is a lot like marriage counseling.
-A career and a marriage both involve hard work and require communication.
-If either of these items is lacking, the career or the marriage will typically break down.
-Here are 8 ways in which marriage and careers are similar:
+A job and a marriage both have one main function and many benefits.
+They each depend on teamwork, communication, and commitment.
+If any of these critical requirements is lacking, the career or the marriage will typically break down.
+Here are 8 ways in which a marriage and career are similar.

 1. The Attraction

 Job recruiting is like dating; one person pursues the other.
-Either you apply for a job at the organization, or they search for you, or you might even use the services of a “matchmaker” (recruitment agency).
+Either you apply for a job at the organization, or they search for you, or you might even use the services of a matchmaker (recruitment agency).
 Whether job hunting or dating, it’s never a good idea to be so desperate that you settle for the first one that comes along.
-Keep your ego in check, be honest about who you are, and don’t badmouth your exes.
-Also remember, if your calls aren’t being returned, you need to realize that this silence is not only rude and inconsiderate; it signals lack of interest so it’s time to move on.
-Your goal isn’t just to get their attention; it’s to find the one that’s right for you—and who values you.
+Keep your ego under control, be honest about who you are, and don’t badmouth your exes.
+Also remember, if your calls aren’t being returned, you need to realize that this silence is not only impolite, it signals a lack of interest; so that means it’s time to move on.
+Your goal isn’t just to get their attention; it’s to find the right one for you—one who values you.

 2. The Courtship

 The first date (interview) can make or break the relationship.
 First impressions really do count.
-Ask each other questions and express a genuine interest.
-This is when both parties lay their cards on the table.
-During the interview, you have to ask yourself whether you really want to spend every day in this position with this manager and these co-workers in this particular culture.
-Thus, job interviews often end up with the parties not feeling mutually compatible, although sometimes there’s that rare occasion of “love at first sight.”
+Ask questions and express a genuine interest.
+If the first meeting is successful, there may be subsequent ones in which you attempt to win over the person or persuade them to hire you.
+Once things get serious, it’s time for both parties to lay their cards on the table.
+At this point, it’s important to ask yourself whether you really want to spend every day in this position with this person in this particular culture.
+Like first dates, job interviews often end up with the parties not feeling mutually compatible, although sometimes there’s that rare occasion of “love at first sight.”